 - When a new session is started, the QoE reporting AT command +CAPPLEVMR [61] shall be used to send a Recording Session Indication.
 Such an indication does not contain any QoE report, but indicates that QoE recording has started for a session.

 - When the QoE configuration is to be released, an unsolicited result code, associated with the AT command +CAPPLEVMC [61] and containing the parameter <start-stop_reporting> set to "1" shall be sent to the DASH client as notification of a discard request.
 Then the DASH client shall stop collecting quality metrics and discard any already collected information [63].

+- For NR, the RAN visible QoE may be supported.

+- The RAN visible QoE configuration generated by the NG-RAN shall be forwarded to the DASH client, including the metrics to be collected and reporting periodicity.

+- Based on the RAN visible QoE configuration, the buffer level and Playout Delay for Media Startup shall be directly delivered to the UE AS layer and the collected metrics shall be sent to the NG-RAN via the RRC message.

+- When the RAN visible QoE measurement is deactivated by the NG-RAN, the DASH client shall be notified to terminate and release the RAN visible QoE measurement.

-The exact implementation is not specified here, but example signalling diagrams for UMTS and LTE below show the QMC functionality with a hypothetical "QMC Handler" entity.
+NOTE: The RAN visible QoE metrics collection can be configured only if legacy QoE measurements are configured for the same service type.
+When the legacy QoE measurements are released, the RAN visible QoE configuration shall also be released.The exact implementation is not specified here, but example signalling diagrams for UMTS and LTE below show the QMC functionality with a hypothetical "QMC Handler" entity.

 Figure L-1: Example signalling diagram for UMTS